Inspection Reports for

 Findings

 The facility failed to update the care plan with timely and effective interventions to prevent the development of 8 facility-acquired pressure ulcers for one cognitively impaired resident.
 The care plan lacked documentation of the resident's eating ability and did not reflect new wounds or interventions.
-Staff failed to consistently apply barrier cream and use pressure reducing devices as planned.
+Staff did not consistently apply barrier creams or use pressure reducing devices as planned.

 Deficiencies (2)